Tech Exec Was FBI Source for Years; Sussmann Billed Clinton Campaign for Alfa Bank Thumb Drives

 And we heard from some of the defense witnesses who I think were in on it, former people I used to work at at DOJ.

-And I mean, none of this trial, you know, whether it's the prosecution or the defense, they're they're not showing the FBI to be in a very positive light here at all.
+And I mean, none of this trial, you know, whether it's the prosecution or the defense, they're not showing the FBI to be in a very positive light here at all.

-Well, that's the that's the irony of irony, John.
+Well, that's the irony of irony, John.

-We've proven, we, you mean incredible journalist, Devin Nunes, the Ipsy investigation, the Nunez Memo, everything we have on DurhamWatch.com has proven that the FBI lied by utilizing the FBI's own documentation, their own corrupt files, their own testimony when they went to get the Pfizer warrants when they launched the Christopher Steele investigation or information investigation based on Christopher Steele and now the Alpha Bank Service stuff.
+I think the whole thing, and you and I saw this when we were in court watching the trial this week, we've proven, we, you, me, incredible journalist Debin Nunes, the Hipsy investigation, the Nunes memo, everything we have on Durhamwatch.com has proven that the FBI lied by utilizing the FBI's own documentation, their own corrupt files, their own testimony when they went to get the FISA warrants, when they launched the Christopher Steele investigation or information investigation based on Christopher Steele and now the Alphabank server stuff.

 We've shown why so many people don't trust FBI leadership anymore because they politicized the nation's number one law enforcement agency.

-And that's why when you hear from defense witnesses uh who are trying to prop up this very bureau that lied to them, it's just a tough sell.
+And that's why when you hear from defense witnesses who are trying to prop up this very bureau that lied to them, it's just a tough sell.

 And I didn't buy it.